ngbrown/remix-vite-16536/README.md

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.

+This is a demonstration of using cross-origin isolation in Vite dev mode. [vitejs/vite-16536](https://github.com/vitejs/vite/issues/16536) is blocking the feature from completely working, specifically on Vite server restart.

 ## Development

 Run the Express server with Vite dev middleware: